FarrelAD/Daspro-Project-ATM/README.md

 - Function _(soon)_

 ## Tools ##
-Not many tools that we use for the project.
-We only use Java as a language of the program and Microsoft Visual Studio Code as an IDE to making the whole program.
+many tools that we use for the project.
+We use Java as a language of the program and Microsoft Visual Studio Code as an IDE to making the whole program.
 Thanks Java!
 Thanks VSCode!
 Without you we can't finish the project.
 <p align="center">
    <img src="https://skillicons.dev/icons?i=java,vscode">